Tissue shape from cell-scale active tensions: Discussion

-We described how active tensions $\uptau_{ij}$ determine cell positions $\rvec_{ijk}$.
-To describe biophysical dynamics, this mechanical formalism must be combined with a concrete model for tension dynamics (e.g., stochastic fluctuations~\cite{Kim.etal2021}, control by morphogens, or mechanical feedback loops~\cite{Claussen.etal2024}).
+Our theory starts from a prescribed tension triangulation $\uptau_{ij}$ and derives the resulting cell positions $\rvec_{ijk}$.
+To model biophysical dynamics, this mechanical formalism must be combined with a concrete model for tension dynamics (e.g., stochastic fluctuations~\cite{Kim.etal2021}, control by morphogens~\cite{Ibrahimi.Merkel2025}, or mechanical feedback loops~\cite{Claussen.etal2024}).
 Such microscopic models can be coarse-grained using the LTC parameters employed in our analysis of T1 transitions.
-Ref.~\cite{Claussen.Brauns2025} proposed characterizing the mechanical state of a tissue patch by the local distribution $\mathcal{P}$ of tension triangle shapes in a mesoscopic tissue patch.
+Ref.~\cite{Claussen.Brauns2025} proposed characterizing the mechanical state of a mesoscopic tissue patch by the local distribution $\mathcal{P}$ of tension triangle shapes.
 Hydrodynamic variables are given by the moments of this distribution, e.g., the anisotropy tensor $Q = \mathbb{E}_\mathcal{P}[\mu_T]$.
 In the mean-field approximation, tension dynamics $\partial_t\uptau_{ij}=\dots$ on the cell-level lead to a Fokker-Planck equation for $\mathcal{P}$, and, after averaging, the dynamics of the hydrodynamic variables.
-The mean-field framework also allows incorporating the LTC phase $\psi$, which has important effects on T1-transitions.
-In Ref.~\cite{Brauns.etal2024}, where we analyzed experimental data from \emph{Drosophila} convergent extension, we argued that a certain ``polarization'' in $\psi$ is important to facilitate T1s.
-In the present work, for simplicity, we marginalized over $\psi$.
+Importantly, the mean-field framework incorporates the LTC phase $\psi$, which strongly influences T1-transitions \cite{Brauns.etal2024,Claussen.etal2024}.
+In the present work, we marginalized over $\psi$, which yields particularly simple expressions for the T1 threshold.
+Analysis of experimental data from \emph{Drosophila} convergent extension \cite{Brauns.etal2024} as well as cell-scale simulations~\cite{Claussen.etal2024} show that a certain ``polarization'' in $\psi$ emerges from local positive feedback on tensions and facilitates T1s.
+Incorporating these effects in a coarse-grained description is an important next step.

 Together, the present mechanical formalism (statics), and the mean-field approach of Ref.~\cite{Claussen.Brauns2025} (dynamics) form a consistent framework to coarse-grain cell-level into continuum models for morphogenetic tissue dynamics.